 The best hotels in Israel impress in various ways, from small boutique boltholes in the mountains near the border with Syria to beachside luxury in the buzzing capital.
 But as different as each of the places on our list are, one element remains constant - all impress with stylish bedrooms, fantastic service, and beautiful breakfasts.

 As one of the easiest countries to work abroad in, Israel also wows with the variety of its landscapes - there are picturesque rolling deserts, 187 kilometers of stunning coastline, and olive tree-covered mountains.
-It's also one of the best places to travel to in 2022 as many of the world’s most beautiful hotels are here too, but that means picking where to stay isn’t always an easy decision and that's where our expert rating comes in.
+Many of the world’s most beautiful hotels are here too, but that means picking where to stay isn’t always an easy decision and that's where our expert rating comes in.

-We spent a month traveling through the stunning country visiting city hotels and countryside dwellings to compile a comprehensive list of the hotels we rate as the absolute best in the country.
+Having stayed at over 200 hotels, Airbnbs, and hostels over the past 15 years, I spent a month traveling through Israel visiting city hotels and countryside dwellings to compile a comprehensive list of the hotels we rate as the absolute best in the country.
 Each one on our list will ensure the trip of a lifetime...

 Our pick of the best hotels in Israel for a unique and luxurious stay